axelpale/georap/README.md

     $ mkdir -p .data/db
     $ mongod --dbpath=.data/db

 Create an administrator that can add other users.
-Create the admin user into `admin` database with `userAdminAnyDatabase` permission like below.
+Create the admin user into `admin` database with `userAdminAnyDatabase` and `backup` permissions like below.
 Replace the username and password with yours.

     $ mongo
     > use admin
     > db.createUser({
       user: 'foodmin',
       pwd: 'barword',
-      roles: ['userAdminAnyDatabase']
+      roles: ['userAdminAnyDatabase', 'backup']
     })

 Next, create a user with permission to access only `tresdb`.
 Note that this user needs to be created into `tresdb` database instead of `admin`.
 Thus, authenticate first on `admin`, and then switch to `tresdb` to create.